aiverify-foundation/aiverify/docs/others/compatibility.md

 |  pickle  | Version is based on the pickle installed in your environment   |
 |  joblib  | 1.20   |

+!!!
+Info
-*If your datasets and models are serialised using other version, please modify your environment accordingly.
+        If your datasets and models are serialised using other version, please modify your environment accordingly.